danielmoniz/rl_replay_data/README.md

 Open the URL provided by the terminal to open the notebook and begin!

+Note that if the Jupyter notebook does not have access to a GPU, there may still be one line of setup to complete (unconfirmed).
+Try running `./setup_nvidia.sh` to install the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker).

 ### Manual (virtualenv, not recommended)

 You should additionally [install Tensorflow 2](https://www.tensorflow.org/install/gpu), following instructions for GPU support.